"Jesus replied, You are in error because you do not know the Scriptures.'" — Matthew 22:29

 These 15 chapters may not be the "15 Most Well Known" chapters.
 One hesitates to even call them the "15 Most Significant" chapters.

 However, these 15 chapters do contain key scriptural events and themes which are the heart of the message of the Bible.
+They will help you grasp "God's big picture."
 At Southern Nazarene University, we think even a beginning student of the Bible should be somewhat familiar with all 15 chapters.

 The Bible, though written by about 40 different authors over a period of perhaps 1500 years, is one story.
 The 66 documents of the biblical canon tell that story and contain supporting material to enrich it.